zslhg903/NINA/NINA/Documentation/NINA.md

     - Enter your telescope focal length here
     > This will be used for [plate solving](#panel-plate-solving)
 10. **Settle time after slew**
-    - After slewing NINA will wait the specified amount before starting an exposure
+    - After slewing N.I.N.A. will wait the specified amount before starting an exposure
     - Value is in seconds
 11. **Use Filter Wheel Offsets**
     - When enabled the focuser will utilize the filter wheel focus offsets as defined in (6)
 12. **Auto Focus Settings**
     - Allows you to change how the focuser operates in auto focus mode
 13. **Filter Wheel Filter List**
-    - This filter wheel filter list is used for sequences in NINA
+    - This filter wheel filter list is used for sequences in N.I.N.A.
     > You should import your filter list from your ASCOM filter wheel at least once using (8)
 14. **Add or Remove to/from Filter List**
     - Manually add or remove filters from the filter list
     > Removing always removes the selected filter
 15. **Import Filters from Filter Wheel**
-    > You should run this once to synchronize your filters from ASCOM to NINA
+    > You should run this once to synchronize your filters from ASCOM to N.I.N.A.
 16. **PHD2 Server URL and Port**
     - You can set the PHD2 server settings here
     > Usually the defaults should work fine